 How publications are displayed on mobile

-There are two different types of layout you can select for your online publications: Single-page and booklet.
+There are two different types of layouts you can select for your online publications: Single-page and booklet.
 By default, the publication will use the selected layout on both desktop and mobile devices.

 By default, the reader will make the content of a single page fit onto the mobile screen.
-If this is not the case for your publications (e.g. the setting has been changed in the past), we recommend to select the Fit content option in the Display & Formatting tab of the Publication Reader menu.
+If this is not the case for your publications (e.g., the setting has been changed in the past), we recommend selecting the Fit content option in the Display & Formatting tab of the Publication Reader menu.

 Locating the Page layout setting:

-The alternative 'Fill content' option will always fill the screen top to bottom which case result in pages being partially visible.
+The alternative 'Fill content' option will always fill the screen from top to bottom, which case results in pages being partially visible.
 Even though the user can drag the page or zoom out to see the rest of the page, it is not a recommended option.

 Showing single pages on mobile for booklet publications

-If you look closely at the examples below, you'll notice that in the left example some pages snap into place in an instant (i.e. navigating to the next spread) where the other pages slowly settle into place (i.e. navigating to the second page of a spread).
+If you look closely at the examples below, you'll notice that in the left example, some pages snap into place in an instant (i.e., navigating to the next spread) whereas the other pages slowly settle into place (i.e., navigating to the second page of a spread).
 In the single-page experience on the right, all pages snap into place immediately, creating a more consistent user experience.

 You can update the mobile experience in the Display & Formatting tab of the group's Publication Reader menu or the publication's Settings menu.
 On desktop, the publication will still be displayed using the booklet layout.